dtran65/Quickshot/README.md

 Please post it on the [issue] tracker if you haven't already, it's the easiest way for me to keep up to date on any flaws in the program.

 ### Note
-Whilst this project is actually designed as a learning resource for [Skkype](http://github.com/Skkype) it actually works extremely efficiently as a drop-in replacement for tools such as Gyazo and Lightshot.
+Whilst this project is actually designed as a learning resource for [Skkype](http://github.com/Skkype) it actually works extremely efficiently as a drop-in replacement for tools such as Gyazo and Lightshot, you can download it from the [release] section of the repository.

 [release]: https://github.com/charries96/Quickshot/releases
 [license]: https://github.com/charries96/Quickshot/blob/master/LICENSE